F0XYW4FFL3Z/se_project_spots/README.md

 **Description**

 This is Spots.
 A Software Engineering project based on media sharing websites.
-This was made for the Sprint 3, Sprint 4, and Sprint 5's project on TripleTen.
+This was made as a project for TripleTen.
 I spent roughly two days on the whole project and it allowed me to learn the ins and outs of adaptive web design and media queries in CSS.

 **Tech Stack**